nodrogluap/OpenDBA/README.md

 conda env create -f opendba.yml
 ```

-Then any time you want to run the compile or run start with:
+Then any time you want to run the compile or run start OpenDBA with:

 ```
 conda activate opendba